How to perform SQL Server backup using SQL Server Maintenance Plans

 Step 13: Verify the details and click finish.
 It will create a Maintenance plan and job

-That’s it, your backups are scheduled on the server and you can move them to standard storage like AWS S3 for retention.
+Your backups are scheduled on the server, and you can move them to standard storage like AWS S3 for retention.

 To get the latest insights, research and expert articles on AWS Services, Cloud Migration, DevOps and other technologies, subscribe to our Blog Newsletter here.
 For AWS Case studies and success stories, visit Case Study Section